Home/Borrowers/Land Acquisition & Development Hard Money Financing in Boston

 Can you finance land that is not yet entitled or permitted?

-Yes, we finance land at various stages of the entitlement process, from raw land requiring rezoning to properties with approved plans ready for permits.
-For land not yet entitled, our underwriting evaluates the feasibility of achieving the necessary approvals, the timeline and cost of the entitlement process, and the borrower's experience with similar projects.
-Loans for unentitled land typically feature lower leverage, longer terms, and larger interest reserves to accommodate the extended timeline before construction can begin.
+Yes.
+We finance land at various stages of the entitlement process.
+For unentitled land, our underwriting evaluates the feasibility of achieving necessary approvals, the realistic timeline and cost of the entitlement process, and the borrower's experience with similar projects in Greater Boston municipalities.
+Unentitled land loans feature lower leverage, longer initial terms, and larger interest reserves than entitled site loans.
+We set realistic timelines based on specific municipal processes rather than optimistic assumptions.

 What happens if my development project is delayed and I need more time?